hyperbit/blitz/README.md

 # Contributions

 Feel free to fork and send some pull requests.
-Any suggestions for improvements are welcomed, but I am especially looking to add background processes with a progress bar to display to the user.
+Any suggestions for improvements are welcomed, but I am especially looking to add background processes for the file processing, with a progress bar to display to the user in the view.